HubSpot/hubspot-php/README.md

 *Note:* The Hubspot class checks for a `HUBSPOT_API_KEY` environment variable if you don't include one during instantiation.

-I would make the syntax cleaner and use entities and repositories, but as you can see it would probably take a lot of work.
+I would make the syntax cleaner `$contact->firstname`, but as you can see it would probably take a lot of work.
 [Here is a sample](https://github.com/fungku/hubspot-php/wiki/Contact-Var-Dump) `var_dump()` of a contact.
 I might visit this after all the other Api classes are working, though.